montehurd/mediawiki-quickstart/README.md

 ## Testing

-Run tests with these commands:
+Run a variety of tests using the commands below

 ### Parser